Will Twitter ban Iran’s supreme leader next?

-Ironically, despite Khamenei being a prominent user of the service, Twitter has been banned in Iran since 2009 in the wake of disputed elections that led to massive, anti-government protests.
-Average Iranians can only access the platform using VPNs to circumvent governmental controls.
-With the space for free speech tightly curtailed inside Iran, Twitter offers a rare platform for Iranians both in and outside the country to publicly confront their leaders.
+Ironically, despite Khamenei being a prominent user of the service, Twitter has been banned in Iran since 2009 in the wake of disputed elections that led to massive anti-government protests.
+Average Iranians can access the platform only by using VPNs to circumvent government controls.
+With the space for free speech tightly curtailed in Iran, Twitter offers a rare platform for Iranians both in and outside the country to publicly confront their leaders.

-But now, following the suspension of former president Donald Trump after the Capitol riot on Jan 6, some Iranian dissidents and activists are asking: Why not Khamenei too?
+But now, following the suspension of then-president Donald Trump after a riot at the U.S. Capitol on Jan.
+6, some Iranian dissidents and activists are asking: Why not Khamenei, too?

-“From a domestic perspective it makes sense for a lot for Iranians to take down Khamenei’s account simply because it’s like a double standard by their leaders imposed on them,” said Simin Kargar, a researcher on human rights and technology and nonresident fellow at the Washington-based Atlantic Council’s DFRLab.
+“From a domestic perspective, it makes sense for a lot for Iranians to take down Khamenei’s account simply because it’s like a double standard by their leaders imposed on them,” said Simin Kargar, a researcher on human rights and technology and nonresident fellow at the Washington-based Atlantic Council’s DFRLab.

-“From a content moderation perspective, I think after Twitter banned Trump they stepped into a very murky zone,” she continued.
+“From a content moderation perspective, I think after Twitter banned Trump, they stepped into a very murky zone,” she continued.
 “Because now they are pressured from all sides to be consistent with their policies … and that makes it a lot trickier.”

 The Trump effect

-The Twitter brand financially benefits from having its platform be the go-to source for politicians, media and other influential figures and power players.
-But the company has long faced accusations that it’s let hate speech freely circulate, which have been renewed in urgency following Trump’s removal.
+The Twitter brand financially benefits from having its platform be the go-to source for politicians, media outlets, and other influential figures and power players.
+But the company has long faced accusations — which have been renewed in urgency since Trump left office — that it has let hate speech freely circulate.

-“I’m not of the opinion Khamenei’s account should be banned because he’s a dictator or because he oversees a country that censors Twitter,” Marsa Alimardani, a researcher at the Oxford Internet Institute and British human rights organization Article 19, wrote in a message.
+“I’m not of the opinion Khamenei’s account should be banned because he’s a dictator or because he oversees a country that censors Twitter,” Mahsa Alimardani, a researcher at the Oxford Internet Institute and British human rights organization Article 19, wrote in a message.
 “I think he should be banned because he has consistently broken Twitter’s terms of service and put out problematic content.”

 Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

-Twitter has said that it allows controversial posts by public figures to remain up so people can engage with what they say.
+Twitter has said it allows controversial posts by public figures to remain up so people can engage with what they say.
 It has also distinguished between vague calls for violence — which it allows to remain — and specific threats against individuals or groups — which it says warrant reprisal.

-In late January, Twitter suspended an account linked to Khamenei after it shared an image that hinted at violence against Trump; though the platform said it shut it for being a fake account of the unverified Khamenei, a characterization Iran analysts disputed.
-Two weeks before that, Twitter removed a tweet by Khamenei questioning the trustworthiness of U.S. and U.K. coronavirus vaccines, which it said violated rules against sharing covid-19 disinformation.
+In late January, Twitter suspended an account linked to Khamenei after it shared an image that hinted at violence against Trump, although the platform said it closed it for being a fake account of the unverified Khamenei, a characterization Iran analysts disputed.
+Two weeks before that, Twitter removed a tweet by Khamenei questioning the trustworthiness of U.S. and U.K. coronavirus vaccines, which it said violated rules against sharing disinformation about the virus.

 In July, during a hearing at Israel’s parliament, a Twitter representative defended the decision to allow posts by Khamenei, such as one that referred to Israel as a “cancerous tumor.”